ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 * is_complex: True if the subunit is part of a complex.
 Single if it is not, complex if it is.
 * protein_name: Protein name for one of the subunits that are participating in the interaction defined in the “means.csv” file.
 * complex_name: Complex name if the subunit is part of a complex.
 Empty if not.
-* id_cp_interaction: Unique CellphoneDB identifier for each of the interactions stored in the database.
+* id_cp_interaction: Unique CellPhoneDB identifier for each of the interactions stored in the database.
 * mean: Mean expression of the corresponding gene in each cluster.